GLOBAL MARKETS-Stocks fall, dollar pares losses after Fed decision

 By Caroline Valetkevitch

-NEW YORK, June 14 U.S. stocks mostly fell while the dollar cut its losses on Wednesday after the Federal Reserve delivered a widely expected U.S. interest rate hike.
+NEW YORK, June 14 U.S. stocks fell in volatile trading while the dollar pared losses on Wednesday after the Federal Reserve delivered a widely expected interest rate hike and announced it would begin cutting its huge holdings of bonds this year.

-A slide in technology stocks weighed on the Nasdaq and S&P 500 as investors worried about the pace of economic growth after the rate increase and weaker-than-expected inflation data.

-The U.S. central bank lifted the benchmark lending rate by a quarter percentage point, its second quarter-point hike this year, and said it would begin cutting its huge holdings of bonds and securities this year.
+The U.S. central bank lifted the benchmark lending rate by a quarter percentage point and its policy-setting committee indicated the economy has been expanding moderately, according to a statement following a two-day meeting.

-Fed policy makers also signaled they were likely to raise rates once more this year.

-That helped to lift yields on U.S. two-year notes from their lows of the day.
-Long-dated Treasury yields though tumbled to their lowest since early November, thanks to the weak inflation and other economic data.
+U.S. Treasury yields edged up but remained lower on the day, with the Fed sticking to its plan to raise rates again this year and detailing plans to reduce its $4.5 trillion balance sheet.

+Traders said the Fed might not be able to hike later this year as forecast given weak inflation data.
+Data earlier Wednesday showed U.S. consumer prices unexpectedly fell in May, suggesting a softening in domestic demand.

 "It just looks like the Fed is sticking to their story and the market remains highly skeptical that the Fed is going to be able to deliver just based upon underlying data.
 I would think that at some point the market is going to be pricing in even greater risks that the Fed might be moving too quickly," said Mark Cabana, head of U.S. short rates strategy at Bank of America Merrill Lynch in New York.

-The pan-European FTSEurofirst 300 index lost 0.35 percent and MSCI's gauge of stocks across the globe gained 0.12 percent.
+The pan-European FTSEurofirst 300 index lost 0.35 percent and MSCI's gauge of stocks across the globe shed 0.24 percent.

+Energy sector shares were the biggest drag on the S&P 500, tracking a slide in crude oil prices.

+Oil prices tumbled after data showing an unexpectedly large buildup in gasoline stockpiles.

 (Additional reporting by Rodrigo Campos, Sam Forgione and Scott DiSavino in New York; Editing by Nick Zieminski and James Dalgleish)